 Who we help

-Living with Cancer affects people in many ways.
-We are here to support you with an individual, tailor-made package to enhance your physical, psychological and emotional wellbeing.
+Living with cancer affects people in many ways.
+We are here to support you from diagnosis, throughout your treatment and recovery, with an individual, tailor-made package to enhance your wellbeing.

-Am I a carer?” is a frequently asked question.
-Carers are wives, husbands, partners, parents, sons, daughters, friends.
-You might not think of yourself as a carer, you might consider yourself as just looking after someone close to you; but if you are the main supporter of the patient then you are a carer.
+The Centre supports wives, husbands, partners, parents, sons, daughters, friends and carers.
+You might think of yourself as just looking after someone close to you; but if you are the main supporter of the patient, then you are treated as a carer.

 The physical, emotional and psychological needs of carers can all too easily be overlooked.
-At The Mulberry Centre, we include the carers in the heart of our thinking – and try to ensure that as well as supporting the patient, we also support those who care for the patient.
+At The Mulberry Centre, we include carers at the heart of our thinking, and provide them with emotional support and practical advice on how best to support a cancer patient.

-We continue to support carers when they have become bereaved.
-Most of us welcome talking to others when a person who is close has died − and usually rely on friends and family.
-But friends and family can also be grieving, so it can help to have independent support; this is where The Mulberry Centre support the bereaved to cope with what is a very difficult time.
+We continue to support carers, family, and friends when they are bereaved.
+Most of us welcome talking to others when a person close to us has died.
+We usually rely on friends and family, but they can also be grieving, so it can help greatly to have independent support from The Mulberry Centre.